Questionmark has just published a new best practice guide on Defensibility and Legal Certainty for Tests and Exams.

 - Legal certainty issues can also arise if the exam process goes awry.
 For example, someone might claim that their answers have been swapped with those of another test-taker or that the exam was unfair because the user interface was confusing, e.g. they unintentionally pressed to submit their answers and finish the exam before actually intending to do so.

-The best practice guide describes the principles and key steps to make assessments that are defensible and that provide legal certainty, and which are less likely to be successfully challenged in courts.
+The best practice guide describes the principles and key steps to make assessments that are defensible, provide legal certainty and are less likely to be successfully challenged in courts.
 The guide focuses primarily on assessments used in the workplace and in certification.
 It focuses particularly on legal cases and issues in Europe but will also be relevant in other regions.

 You can download the guide HERE – it is free with registration.